Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Conclusion

 \section{Conclusion}

-In this paper, we study the mechanism of the open-source data protection method, unlearnable samples, which provide ``shortcuts'' for models by injecting imperceptible perturbations into the training data, causing it typically to ignore correct semantic features and learn incorrect perturbation features instead.
-We observed that unlearnable samples mislead models into a trap of overfitting to protect the privacy of data.
-We propose the Activation Cluster Measurement (\textit{ACM}) to quantify the overfitting degree of a model.
-Based on that, we propose progressive staged training (ST), a novel stage training framework to gradually slow down the learning process from shallow layers to deep layers and defeat unlearnable samples for the first time.
-Our ST training pipeline achieves extraordinary performance and provides a baseline for further studies on unlearnable samples.
+In this paper, we study the mechanism of the data protection method, unlearnable examples that typically cause models to ignore correct semantic features and learn incorrect perturbation features instead.
+We observed that unlearnable examples mislead models into a trap of unlearnable perturbation learning.
+We propose the Activation Cluster Measurement (\textit{ACM}) to quantify the unlearnable perturbation learning degree of a model.
+Based on that, we propose progressive staged training (ST), a novel stage training framework to gradually slow down the learning process from shallow layers to deep layers and defeat unlearnable examples.
+Our ST training pipeline breaks all existing state-of-the-art methods and provides a reliable evaluation benchmark for further studies on unlearnable examples.

-\paragraph{Limitations and Broad Impacts} In this work, beyond the proposed ST, we also investigate that some data augmentations, e.g., color-jitter and gray-scale (CG)~\cite{cg}, could promote the performance of ST. However, why these augmentations work and break the protective capability of unlearnable perturbations is not clear.
-We will focus on this problem in further work.
-Meanwhile, the breaking techniques for unlearnable samples can potentially cause negative impacts on sensitive data protection.
-However, by analyzing the model learning process of image semantic features and perturbation features, our work contributes important societal impacts and understanding of the rationale in this research field and provides a reliable baseline for further evaluation of unlearnable samples.